denysdovhan/learnyoubash/exercises/if_conditional_statement/problem.en.md

 | `[ EXPR1 -a EXPR2 ]` | Logical _AND_.
 True if `EXPR1` **a**nd `EXPR2` are true. |
 | `[ EXPR1 -o EXPR2 ]` | Logical _OR_.
 True if `EXPR1` **o**r `EXPR2` are true.|

-Sure, there is more useful primaries and you can easily find it in [Bash man pages](http://www.gnu.org/software/bash/manual/html_node/Bash-Conditional-Expressions.html)
+Of course, there are more useful primaries and you can easily find them in the [Bash man pages](http://www.gnu.org/software/bash/manual/html_node/Bash-Conditional-Expressions.html)

 ### Using an `if` statement

 `if` statements work the same as in other programming languages.
-If the expression within the braces is true, the code between `then` a nd `fi` is executed.  `fi` indicates the end of the conditionally executed code.
+If the expression within the braces is true, the code between `then` and `fi` is executed. `fi` indicates the end of the conditionally executed code.

 ```bash
 # Single-line